 1746 - Theodore Atkinson, Colonel of the New Hampshire Militia, fortified the point with nine 16, 24 and 32 pounders from Fort William and Mary to defend against the French.

-1775 - The earthen fort was rebuilt and re-armed.
-In 1775 the Scarborough, a British war ship arrived and the locals removed the cannons to keep the British from taking them.
-They were transferred to the new works then being built on Peirce's Island (Fort Washington) and Seavey's Island (Fort Sullivan).
-In September 1775, additional guns were put in place from Fort William and Mary, courtesy of the December 1774 Raid on Fort William and Mary.
+1775 - When the British war ship The Scarborough, arrived the locals removed the cannons to keep the British from taking them.
+Later that year, additional guns were put in place from Fort William and Mary, courtesy of the December 1774 Raid on Fort William and Mary.

-1887 - Jerry's Point Lifesaving Station was built on the western side of the point, along with a wooden pier.
-The station remained in service until 1908, when the Portsmouth Harbor Lifesaving Station was built to replace it, located on Wood Island.
+1887 - Jerry's Point Lifesaving Station was built along with a wooden pier that remained in service until 1908.
+It was then replaced by the new Portsmouth Harbor Lifesaving Station on Wood Island Kittery Maine.

-1898 - The large stone breakwater on the southern tip of the point was constructed by the U.S. Army Corps of Engineers, along with the larger Engineers' Wharf just west of the breakwater.
-Following the Spanish-American War, two 8-inch breach-loading rifles were emplaced on the parapet of the 1874 work.
+1898 - The Army Corps of Engineers constructed the large stone breakwater (that still remains) and pier on the southern tip of the point.
+Following the Spanish-American War, two 8-inch breach-loading rifles were emplaced on the parapet that was built in 1874.

 1904 - Batteries David Hunter and Edward Kirk were completed.

-1907 – The detachment was replaced by the 156th Company (Mines), Coast Artillery Corps, U.S. Army.
-The fort was part of the Harbor Defense along with Fort Foster and Fort Constitution.
-A temporary wooden and concrete mine casemate was built in 1907 behind Battery Kirk to replace the one built earlier at Fort Constitution.
+1907 – The fort was part of the Harbor Defense along with Fort Foster and Fort Constitution.
 Facilities for controlling the underwater mine fields in the harbor were added.
-Batteries Hayes and Lytle defended the mine field against mine sweepers.
+Batteries Hayes and Lytle defended the mine field.

 1917 - During World War I, the guns of Battery Kirk were removed and sent to Watertown Arsenal for conversion into railway artillery to be used by the American Army heading to France.

-1920 - Coincidence Range-Finder (CRF) stations were built atop Batteries Hays and Lytle.
-Here was located the Primary Fire Command observation station, later to be designated the Harbor Defense Command and Gun Group (G1) observation station in 1941.
-The fort was then placed on care-taker status, with a detachment from Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army, living in the old Lifesaving Station that had previously been converted into barracks.
+1920 - Here atop Batteries Hays and Lytle was located the Primary Fire Command observation station, later to be designated the Harbor Defense Command and Gun Group (G1) observation station.
+The fort was then placed on care-taker status.
+U.S. Army, soldiers from the 8th Coast Artillery regiment took up residence in the Old Lifesaving Station.

 1942 - The combined Harbor Entrance Control and Harbor Defense Command was built on top of Battery Kirk.
 This served as the communication and command center to control the entire Portsmouth Harbor Defense Area, which extended from Cape Porpoise, Maine to Cape Ann, Massachusetts.
 It was built to resemble the superstructure of a navy ship, and was painted in camouflage during the war.
 The top of the structure housed surveillance radar within a radar dome.

-1948 - All remaining Harbor Defense Commands were deactivated, the remaining guns scrapped and, in 1950, the fort was declared surplus property.
+1948 - All remaining Harbor Defense Commands were deactivated.
 The U.S. Navy then acquired the fort, and stationed about 30 Ships-Keepers and a civilian technician for harbor defense operations.

-1978 - The federal government turned over parcels of the land to the State of New Hampshire between 1979 and 1983, 10 acres of the fort to be used as a park.
+1979 - The federal government turned over to the State of New Hampshire 10 acres to be used as a park.
 All remaining buildings were then destroyed, except for the Ordnance Machine Shop and the batteries themselves.

 2007 - “Friends of Fort Stark,” a local preservation group, was founded to clear and restore the neglected area for park use.